-I want to make the world a safer place with the help of reasonable, well-informed people including responsible trappers, trapping associations, wildlife-management experts and officials, conservationists and conservation societies, sportsmen and sporting associations, dog owners and dog clubs, parents and advocates of green time for children, etc.
+I want to make the world a safer place with the help of reasonable, well-informed people including responsible trappers, trapping associations, wildlife-management experts and officials, conservationists and conservation societies, sportsmen and sporting associations, dog owners and dog clubs, parents and advocates of green time for children, animal-protection advocates, etc.

 About the Blogger

 The blogger/editor of this website, Scott Slocum, is a native of White Bear Lake, Minnesota, where he still resides.
 In 2010, a beautiful pair of Jack Russell Terriers, Goldie & Phillip, moved into the apartment unit in his home.
 He became part of their little family, and he started looking for all of the places he could take them: the walkways around Birch Lake, dog parks and open spaces, state parks, highway-construction zones, and of course, the wetland area behind their home.